logo

 The South Korean cellist Yehjin Chun, co-founder of the Tonhain Kollektiv, began playing the cello at the age of five.
 From the age of 16, she studied with Konstantin Heidrich at the Berlin University of the Arts, where she subsequently continued her studies with Jens Peter Maintz.
 In summer 2021, she completed her concert exam at the Weimar University of Music with Wolfgang Emanuel Schmidt.
 In addition to her studies, she received further musical inspiration from David Geringas, Heinrich Schiff and Christian Poltéra.
 She has won several prizes at national and international competitions and reached the final of the International Isang Yun Competition in 2018, where she was also awarded the Seong-Yawng Park Special Prize.
 As a soloist, she has performed with orchestras such as the Thuringia Philharmonic Orchestra, the Jena Philharmonic Orchestra and the Tongyeong Festival Orchestra.
 She is currently a regular member (solo cello) of the Kammerphilharmonie Metamorphosen Berlin.
 She plays a cello by Giovanni Grancino, Milan 1705.

-Yehjin Chun plays in Concert II, Concert IV, Concert V and Concert VIII.
+Yehjin Chun plays in Concert IV, Concert V and Concert VIII.

 © Clara Evens